SlowMo24/ChangesetMD/README.md

 Notes
 ------------
-- Takes 2-3 hours to import the current dump on a decent home computer.
+- Takes 2-3 hours to import the current dump on a decent home computer, up to 8 hours on a laptop.
 - Might be faster to process the XML into a flat file and then use the postgres COPY command to do a bulk load but this would make incremental updates a little harder
 - Fields indexed have commonly be queried .
 Depending on what you want to do, you may need more indexes.
 - Changesets can be huge in extent, so you may wish to filter them by area before any visualization.
 225 square km seems to be a fairly decent threshold to get the actual spatial footprint of edits. `WHERE ST_Area(ST_Transform(geom, 3410)) < 225000000` will do the trick.